Hot Environments - Overview

 Is there a maximum temperature to which workers can be exposed at work?

-In some cases, legislation does provide a range of acceptable temperatures for specific circumstances.
-The Threshold Limit Values® (TLVs®) for heat stress as published by the American Conference of Governmental Industrial Hygienists (ACGIH) have been formally adopted as occupational exposure limits in some jurisdictions, while jurisdictions use the TLVs® as guidelines.
+Therefore, instead of a single upper limit, workplaces use a range of acceptable temperatures for specific circumstances.
+The Threshold Limit Values® (TLVs®) for heat stress as published by the American Conference of Governmental Industrial Hygienists (ACGIH) have been formally adopted as occupational exposure limits in some jurisdictions, while other jurisdictions use these TLVs® as guidelines.
 See the OSH Answers Temperature Conditions - Legislation for a list of legislation from each jurisdiction.

 What are the warning signs of heat stroke?